TablePlus/TablePlus-Linux/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-Which driver are you using and version of it (Ex: PostgreSQL 10.0):
+**Which driver are you using and version of it**:
+Example: PostgreSQL 10.0

-Which TablePlus build number are you using (the number on the about screen, Ex: build 81):
+**Which TablePlus build number are you using (the number on the about screen)**:

-The steps to reproduce this issue:
+Example: 81

 **To Reproduce**
-Steps to reproduce the behavior:
+Include steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'